compose-spec/compose-spec/spec.md

 Compose implementations SHOULD validate whether they can fully parse the Compose file.
 If some fields are unknown, typically because the Compose file was written with fields defined by a newer version of the specification, Compose implementations SHOULD warn the user.
 Compose implementations MAY offer options to ignore unknown fields (as defined by ["loose"](#Requirements-and-optional-attributes) mode).

+## Name top-level element

+Top-level `name` property is defined by the specification as project name to be used if user don't se one explicitly.
+Compose implementations MUST offer a way for user to override this name, and SHOULD define a mechanism to compute a default project name, to be used only if the top-level `name` element is not set.

 ## Services top-level element